aolsen07/AboutMe/index.md

 - [ ] Make my girlfriend a website
 - [ ] Make my dad a website
 - [x] Sudoku Solver

 And so on...

 Despite my short list of projects, I was able to intern over the summer working from home!
+I was able to try out database development for a company in Austin.
+This included a lot of
+`SELECT * FROM table`
+And sometimes the occasional
+`UPDATE table WHERE...`
+to dumb it down.

+One of the defining quotes from my mentor was
+> "Well, you're up quite early"